 Why have so many eye care professionals adopted EHR software?
-Because optometry software has the power to transform the patient care experience.
+Because optometry practice management and EHR software have the power to transform the patient care experience.
 EHR software can also lower your productivity or frustrate you to no end if you choose an inefficient product.

 Optometry and optical practices are embracing modern technology more than ever before, abandoning manual approaches that hinder revenue potential and the ability to provide top-tier patient care.
 Embracing technology is an essential step for improving your processes.
 However, maximizing technology is how you advance those processes.

 Marketing your eye care practice may frequently take a backseat to other operational and patient care initiatives.
 For a practice to be successful long-term, marketing is an investment that must be made.

 Providing the best possible patient care involves continually creating a positive experience in your optometry practice.
 Patient scheduling is a common source of friction for both parties—your staff and your patients.